-During phases of active construction including the initial build, capacity improvements, and major rehabilitation work and for 180 days thereafter, the Developer shall provide office space for TxDOT and the Independent Engineer.
-The TxDOT space shall accommodate one person per \$100 million in construction value (minimum twenty five people during the initial build) and space for the Independent Engineer shall accommodate three persons per \$100 million in construction value.
-The \$100 million dollar value shall increase in compliance with the base toll rate cap increase methodology outlined in Exhibit 4 to the CDA for future Construction Work.
+During phases of active construction including the initial build, capacity improvements, and major rehabilitation work, the Developer shall provide office space for one TxDOT employee per \$100 million in construction value (minimum one employee) and space for three Independent Engineer employees per \$100 million in construction value (minimum three employees).
+The \$100 million dollar value shall increase in compliance with the toll rate increase methodology outlined in Exhibit 4 to the CDA for future Construction Work.
 Number of employee calculations shall be rounded to the next highest integer (i.e. \$320 million/\$100 million = 3.2, provide space for four employees).

-At all other times and for 180 days following the end of the Term, the Developer shall provide office space for four TxDOT personnel and four Independent Engineer personnel.
-All such office space shall be in a permanent structure.
+During the Operating Period, the Developer shall provide office space for two TxDOT employees and four Independent Engineer employees.
+This office space shall be in a permanent structure.

-Personal office areas shall be at least 150 square feet per person.
+During both active construction and Operating Period, personal office areas shall be at least 150 square feet.
 Each office space (i.e. TxDOT space or Independent Engineer space), shall include:

-- a) One enclosed conference room at least 400 sq ft; - b) One enclosed conference room at least 600 sq ft; - c) One lockable enclosed space for storage/filing at least 400 sq ft; - d) An enclosed inside space for storage of equipment at least 100 sq ft; - e) A computer/phone equipment room in accordance with Good Industry Practice and a minimum of 100 sq ft; - f) At least one male restroom with one toilet, one urinal and two sinks for every twelve male employees and at least one female restroom with one toilet and one sink for every six female employees.
-Number of employee calculations shall be rounded to the next highest integer (i.e. 27 females = 4.5, provide five toilets and five sinks); - g) A combination break and lunch room area at least 400 sq ft that includes a sink, a full size refrigerator, microwave and dish washer, and a bottled water dispenser with water delivery service; and - h) A reception area at least 450 sq ft.
+- a) One enclosed conference room at least 400 sq ft; - b) One enclosed conference room at least 600 sq ft; - c) One lockable enclosed space for storage/filing at least 400 sq ft; - d) An enclosed inside space for storage of equipment at least 100 sq ft; - e) A computer/phone equipment room at least 100 sq ft; - f) One restroom for each six employees that include toilet and sink.
+Additionally, a minimum of one restroom that include toilet and sink for females; - g) A combination break and lunch room area at least 400 sq ft that includes a sink, a full size refrigerator, microwave and dish washer, and a bottled water dispenser with water delivery service; and - h) A reception area at least 450 sq ft.

-The reception area, restroom, conference room, and break and lunch rooms for TxDOT and Independent Engineer personnel shall be separate from each other and the Developer's facilities.
+The reception area, restroom, conference room, and break and lunch rooms for TxDOT and Independent Engineer personnel shall be separate from each other as well as the Developer's facilities.